Quotes Database

 • Jean-Luc Godard 1

 Jean-Luc Godard (1930-2022) was French and Swiss writer, film director, and critic.
-He was one of the most influential French directors in the post-World War II era, and is most well known for his films Breathless, Vivre sa vie, and Contempt.
+He was an influential director of the post-World War II era, and is most well known for his films Breathless, Vivre sa vie, and Contempt.

 • Jim Elliot 1

 Philip James "Jim" Elliot (1927-1956) was an American Christian missionary.
-He was one of five missionaries killed by Huaorani warriors in Ecuador while attempting to evangelize the Quechua people as part of "Operation Auca."
+He was killed by Huaorani warriors in Ecuador while attempting to evangelize the Quechua people as part of "Operation Auca."

 • Jim Powell 2